 As with every aspect of your new position, you are going to need to pay careful attention to every portion of each tour, ask questions, and engage with those who are showing you around the company that you will be running.
 Not only is mindful listening a skill that will make your job easier when you start taking on the work, but it will also help you develop better relationships with people on your team.

-As I stated in my book, In Great Company, one study conducted in 2018 that assessed the interactions between public speakers with engaged groups and with distracted groups found that those who were speaking to engaged listeners felt significantly less anxious and were able to easily connect with these individuals while providing a more beneficial demonstration.
+As I stated in my book, In Great Company, one study assessed the interactions between public speakers with engaged groups and with distracted groups found that those who were speaking to engaged listeners felt significantly less anxious and were able to easily connect with these individuals while providing a more beneficial demonstration.

 2. Carefully Observe Your Surroundings and the Processes Currently in Place.

-All companies have areas that need improvement, regardless of the success that they have achieved to date.
-As the new leader of a company, it is your responsibility to take the time to examine a company’s processes and operations in order to identify those weaknesses and to implement better practices that will spur growth and generate positive results.
+All companies have areas that need improvement, regardless of the success that they have achieved.
+As the new executive of a company, it is your responsibility to take the time to examine a company’s processes and operations in order to identify areas for improvement,

-Of course, his vision won’t be the same as your vision, but the important takeaway from the example above is that there are always existing positive qualities of a company that you can leverage while you support the areas that are failing.
+There are always existing positive qualities of a company you can leverage while you support the areas that must become better.
 A good CEO pays close attention to how their company operates and makes the necessary changes to ensure its future success.

 3. Develop a Report That Will Help You Cultivate a Better Future for the Company.

-Continuing with the above example, Joly improved the company through actions such as:
+Hubert Joly improved Best Buy through actions such as:

-● Setting people up to succeed by providing the necessary training that helped the organization meet your clear-cut goals.
+● Setting people up to succeed by providing the necessary development that helped the organization meet your clear-cut goals.

 ● Playing to win by continuously seeking growth, opportunity, and success.